-COLOURS OF MY LIFE - chords and comments
+COLOURS OF MY LIFE - guitar chords and comments

 I've always preferred solo artists to bands and groups.
 The war between Beatles-fans and Stones die hards was totally irrelevant to me.
 When school mates dug Led Zeppelin and Uriah Heep, I found the sound disgusting and annoying, and listened to the Seekers instead.
 This australian folk group consisted originally of Athol Guy, Bruce Woodley and Keith Potger, but in -63 Judith Durham joined them, and became lead singer.